glenjasper/remove-duplicates/README.md

 $ python3 remove_duplicates.py --help
 usage: remove_duplicates.py [-h] -f FILES [-o OUTPUT] [--version]

-This script eliminates the duplicated records from formatted .xlsx files from Scopus, Web of Science, PubMed, PubMed Central, Dimensions, Cochrane, Embase, IEEE, BVS, CAB, or Google Scholar (Publish or Perish).
+This script eliminates the duplicated records from formatted .xlsx files from Scopus, Web of Science, PubMed, PubMed Central, Dimensions, Cochrane, Embase, ScienceDirect, IEEE, BVS, CAB, SciELO, or Google Scholar (Publish or Perish).
 Is mandatory that there be at least 2 different files from 2 different databases.

 optional arguments:
   -h, --help            show this help message and exit